pwwl/CoCoTsimulator/README.md

 >```gradle run (--args="...")```

-for example
+for example:

 > `gradle run --args="setting=agent_simulation_files/SALSAscene.txt fullOutput=salsaOutput.csv"`

-This is the easy, automatic way of running it (SALSA takes about 20 seconds to run with no output).
+This is the easy, automatic way of running CoCoT.
+When you run this command, you won't see any command line output, but you should see files being generated.
+In this case, the SALSA dataset takes about 20 seconds to run on my machine; the smaller, synthetic datasets like cafeteria should only take a second or two.
+After that, you'll get a few output files: a large output, the same one as in the sample datasets directory, as well as an abbreviated, summary result.

-If you want a portable jar file, you can use
+If you want a portable jar file, you can use:

 >```gradle assemble```

 Which will build and package the jar with dependencies into the `build/distributions/` folder as a tar or zip file.
 Later you can untar/unzip it and run the executable with compiled gradle script.
+Note you need to link the compiled jar files.
+Gradle does this automatically in the run script but see below to avoid gradle.

 If you don't care about compiling it *and* don't want to install gradle, a precompiled version is packaged in this repo.
-You can run it by doing
+You can run it by doing:

->```java -classpath precompiled/cocot.jar:precompiled/commons-math3-3.3.jar Main (<args>)```
+>```java -classpath precompiled/CoCoT.jar:precompiled/commons-math3-3.3.jar Main (<args>)```

+#### Paper Experiments
+The results from our experiments can be achieved running CoCoT on SALSA as well as the 6 synthetic experiments.
+The default parameters for CoCoT are the correct arguments to run the SpringMass algorithm.
+This is with the one exception that we ran our algorithm with several seeds and averaged the results, for example you could run:
+> `gradle run --args="setting=agent_simulation_files/SALSAscene.txt fullOutput=salsaOutput.csv writeOutputHeader=true rngSeed=1"`
+>
+> `gradle run --args="setting=agent_simulation_files/SALSAscene.txt fullOutput=salsaOutput.csv writeOutputHeader=false rngSeed=2"`
+>
+> `gradle run --args="setting=agent_simulation_files/SALSAscene.txt fullOutput=salsaOutput.csv writeOutputHeader=false rngSeed=3"`
+>
+> ...

+CoCoT will concatenate all the outputs.
+Then you can run whatever statistical tool you like; I find Python+Pandas works quite well with our output.

 ### Agent files

 Agent files are used to place agents in a specific location for repeatable results.
-This repo comes packaged with a few useful ones in the `agent_simulation_files/` folder as well as how we generated our custom ones in the `python_agent_file_generator/` folder
+This repo comes packaged with a few useful ones in the `agent_simulation_files/` folder as well as how we generated our custom ones in the `python_agent_file_generator/` folder.

+More details can be found in the [`agent_simulation_files/README.md`](agent_simulation_files/).

 ## Project structure